SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 > Checklists.
 {: .checklist}

+## Communication

+> ## `.discussion`
+>
+> Let's discuss what types of comunication media do people prefer.
+Think about how big is the team,
+> and what would be most convenient for people to adopt as communication media.
+> You have 5 min to discuss in groups.
+{: .discussion}

 > ## `.testimonial`
 > “For me this experience has been incredible!
 Thank you for putting all your effort into this
 > project.
 Many people responded with overflowing enthusiasm to participate and collaborate in the